Projects

 North-West Centre.
 2002

-The project evolved out of a year long correspondence between Melissa Smith (MS) and myself (LR) between 1999 and 2000.
-We travelled through landscapes of our forebears, sometimes together, but mostly independently, collecting letters, photos, recipes, drawings, songs, anecdotes, locks of hair, etc. from the past and present.
+The project evolved from a year long correspondence between Melissa Smith (MS) and myself (LR).
+Between 1999 and 2000 we travelled through landscapes of our forebears, sometimes together, but mostly independently.
+We collected letters, photos, recipes, drawings, songs, anecdotes, locks of hair, etc. We wrote Emails to each other and we made art.

-The stuff we collected fell naturally into categories.
-Inspired by the six categories of Roget's original Thesaurus, we named ours thus:
+Stuff we collected and created fell naturally into categories inspired by the six categories of meaning in Roget's original Thesaurus:

 Existence